FuJingyun/IterFlow/README.md

 ## 1. Data Preparation
 ### A. Download The View-of-Delft dataset [(VoD)](https://github.com/tudelft-iv/view-of-delft-dataset)
-The dataset is organized as follows:
+The VoD dataset is organized as follows:
 ```
 PATH_TO_VOD_DATASET
     ├── image_2